11 November 2017

 Lithium can be mined using traditional hard rock mining.
 Hard rock mining is standard for mining minerals.
 Initially, suitable mine sites are searched, acquired and explored, followed by drilling and analysing core samples to confirm surface ore body survey techniques (magnetic anomaly, seismic studies etc.).

-If results are promising, the project's status changes to ‘a discovery’ and economic feasibility work is undertaken to prove up the resource.
+If results are promising, the search method switches to drilling and if pay dirt is hit, economic feasibility work is undertaken to prove up the resource.
 From there, all going well, the mine moves into production and processing lithium can begin.
+This process can take years - typically 10 to 20 years before first lithium ores are extracted.

-After ore extraction, above-ground processing starts with ore crushing, followed by froth floatation concentration, hydro-metallurgy and precipitation from an aqueous solution.
+After ore extraction, above-ground processing starts with ore crushing, followed by froth flotation concentration, hydro-metallurgy and precipitation from an aqueous solution.
 A purpose-built processing plant needs to be designed and constructed on-site.
 Often a pilot plant is built first as a proof of concept and to identify and iron out the bugs before raising capital (issuing more shares) to build the final full production plant.

 The process will typically create either lithium hydroxide or lithium carbonate, which is then sent to buyers who further process the compounds into their final form (hopefully, battery-grade Lithium).

 Spodumene is the most commonly occurring lithium hard-rock mineral, which, once upon a time, made it the number one source of lithium metal in the world.
 It has since been surpassed by brines, which, for a number of reasons, have become the largest contributor to lithium production.